devopsvikramsingh/real-currency-converter-app/README.md

 # currency-converter-app

-** My project is in the master branch.

 The **Currency Converter Application** is a lightweight mobile app developed using **Flutter** and **Dart**.
 It enables users to quickly and accurately convert between multiple global currencies using **predefined exchange rates** stored within the app — no internet connection required.